3 November 2020 - 28 February 2021

 The works shown in this exhibition were made during recent months of self-isolation due to the coronavirus pandemic.
-In the new paintings Semeiko commences a self-reflective and methodical analysis, which can be seen as a critical reaction to the world today as well as the artist’s own practice.
+In his new paintings Andro Semeiko commences a self-reflective and methodical analysis, which can be seen as a critical reaction to the world today as well as the artist’s own practice.

 In the group of paintings exhibited in Gallery 1, we can see Semeiko’s interest in calligraphy and doodling come together to create portraits.
 In these works, vivid and celebratory bright colours are juxtaposed with erratic white and grey lines that make up see-through ghostly faces.
 The work grows eerie but at the same time acquires a touch of humour when one learns they are partly inspired by the images of the UK’s top politicians.

 Simulacra Gallery is a virtual gallery created by London-based architect Paola Fuentes Groetaers.
 It will host a programme of further shows in the coming year.
-For more information about the current paintings please send your message below.
+For enquiries about the work please email or submit your message on contact page.